Treat, Trim & Tidy

 Pruning your shrubs and trees now will help them come back stronger next year and hopefully avoid losing shape when the winter gales and heavy frosts set in.
 It will also allow you to remove any damage or disease before it spreads to the rest of your garden so get trimming now!

 For a pristine path, Phil recommends Algon Organic Path, Patio & Decking cleaner which will help restore virtually any surface back to its best and it’s so easy to use.
 There’s no scrubbing or scraping, simply apply and let it do the rest.

 Love your lawn

-Our lawns have suffered in the sweltering summer heat but our grass will recover!
+Our lawns have suffered in the summer heat but our grass will recover!
 Now is the time to nourish with a high potash feed, followed by over-seeding to ensure lush, new growth in spring.
-Colin suggests top dressing your lawn too as this will help improve the quality of your soil, ensuring your grass springs back to life.
+We recommends top dressing your lawn too as this will help improve the quality of your soil, ensuring your grass springs back to life.